30-na/coursera_getting_cleaning_data/README.md

 - 'test/y_test.txt': Test labels.

-- 'tiny.txt' : the prossed data base on instruction
+- 'tidy.txt' : the prossed data base on instruction

 The following files are available for the train and test data.
 Their descriptions are equivalent.